acidburn0zzz/yabs/README.md

 Yet another build system

 USAGE:
-    yabs [FLAGS] [OPTIONS] [SUBCOMMAND]
+    yabs [FLAGS] [SUBCOMMAND]

 FLAGS:
-    -b, --build      Build the entire project
-        --clean      Removes object files, binaries and libraries -h, --help       Prints help information
+    -h, --help       Prints help information
         --sources    Print source files for all profiles -V, --version    Prints version information

-OPTIONS:
-    -j, --jobs <jobs>    Child processes to spawn

 SUBCOMMANDS:
-    help    Prints this message or the help of the given subcommand(s) new     Create a new yabs project
+    build    Build a binary or library, builds all binaries and libraries if no options are given clean    Removes all object files, binaries and libraries built by yabs help     Prints this message or the help of the given subcommand(s) new      Create a new yabs project
 ```

 ## Defining a Project